topos-protocol/topos-zkevm-demo/WALKTHROUGH.md

 ### 3. Execute the demo script

 You will find the hardhat sample project in `DEMO_ROOT/topos-zkevm-demo/local-zkevm/sample-hardhat-project` (reminder: find your `DEMO_ROOT` by executing `$ topos-zkevm-demo --help`).
-As detailed above, the project contains a demo contract, and a demo script that deploys the contract and sends transactions to the Erigon chain.
+As detailed above, the project contains a demo contract, and a demo script that deploys the contract and sends transactions to the local development chain.

 Optionally, you can replace the contract and the script with your own.